The Complete Handbook for the 2026 Total Solar Eclipse

 Chasing Totality is written for travellers who have already committed — financially, logistically, emotionally — to being somewhere along that 150-kilometre corridor on 12 August 2026.
 It's a single book that operates as three things at once: a full-colour science textbook that makes the physics vivid, a destination decision tool for choosing between Iceland, Spain, and the eclipse cruises, and a built-in workbook — the Totality Passport — designed to go with you on eclipse day.

-It's written by a father-and-son team who have chased fourteen total solar eclipses between them across four continents.
+It's written by a father-and-son team who between them have chased eclipses across four continents over nearly two decades.
 Full colour throughout.
 7" × 10".
 Designed to be read, written in, and brought outside.

 Ten chapters, four appendices, and a fill-in workbook.
 Structured in four parts: Understand, Prepare, Experience, and Carry It Home.